Key takeaways:

 Inhaled steroids like fluticasone (Flovent) and mometasone (Asmanex)

-Combined inhalers like budesonide/formoterol (Symbicort)
+Combined inhalers like budesonide / formoterol (Symbicort)

 Oral medications like montelukast (Singulair)

 Experts recommend that most children with asthma who are over 5 years of age should use an inhaled steroid.
-Children younger than 5 years old may need these medications if they have:
+Children younger than 5 years may need these medications if they have:

 A strong family history of asthma